MicrosoftDocs/patterns-practices/patterns-practices/reference/bootstrapper-createmodulecatalog-method-mspp.md

 Remarks
 -------

-<span id="remarksToggle"></span> The base implementation returns a new ModuleCatalog.
+ The base implementation returns a new ModuleCatalog.

 See Also
 --------